isipro/classic-argade-game/README.md

 ## Contributing

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

+## How to run the game

+1. open the game folder and click on the index.html this will open a browser and load the game
+2. alternatively, you can host the game on a local or a remove web server load the game via opening the domain name

+## How to play the game

+1. move the player upwards in order to reach the water
+2. you can move the player left and right, or up and down by pressing the arrow keys
+3. the game is won if the water is reached.